shkalash/Ticker-Squeak/README.md

 ### How It Works

-The system consists of two main components:
+The system consists of two main components , and a bridging utilty:

 1. A **Browser Extension** (`TickerSqueakBrowserExtension`) that:
     * Monitors designated websites (e.g., OneOption chat, Discord).